-he Alliance, its allied, affiliated Centers, and all its faculty members at the Annual Conference adhere to a set of Guiding Principles (shown below) that focuses on trauma-informed, hope-centered work.
+The Alliance, its allied, affiliated Centers, and all its faculty members at the Annual Conference adhere to a set of Guiding Principles (shown below) that focuses on trauma-informed, hope-centered work.

-that represented each program and focus area of the Alliance.
+The Alliance focused in 2019 on creating tracks that represented each program and focus area of the Alliance.
 They also selected speakers with a strong reputation for public speaking and challenged each speaker to focus their remarks in the context of trauma-informed and hope-centered work.
 All speakers were individually screened and vetted by Alliance team members.

-n 2018, the Alliance collaborated with the University of Oklahoma to evaluate the relationship between Hope, Resiliency, Adverse Childhood Experiences, and well-being in the lives of those attending the Alliance's International conference.
-The Alliance's conference is the first use of the

-Hope and ACE surveys at a national or international conference.
-The motivation for surveying conference attendees was inspired by Hope Theory and the Alliance's commitment to begin measuring all programs, initiatives, and activities through the lens of Hope Theory.
-Moreover, the scores obtained from the conference attendees were compared to a like group of domestic violence advocates and professionals who did not attend the conference.
-The rationale for this approach was to examine the changes in hope and well-being as an outcome of the conference.
-As noted above, the conference draws a multi-disciplinary audience including law enforcement officers, prosecutors, system-based advocates, community-based advocates, doctors, nurses, therapists, judges, criminal defense attorneys, civil attorneys, probation/parole officers, elected officials, camping and mentoring program professionals, job training program officers, survivors of violence and abuse, faith community members, school system leaders, and many others.
+In 2016, the Alliance collaborated with the University of Oklahoma to evaluate the relationship between Hope, Resiliency, Adverse Childhood Experiences, and wellbeing in the lives of those attending the Alliance's annual conference.
+Each year since, the Hope Research Center has conducted a conference evaluation.
+The Alliance's conference is the first annual use of the Hope and ACE Scales at a national or international domestic/sexual violence conference.
+The motivation for surveying conference attendees has been inspired by Hope Theory and the Alliance's commitment to begin measuring all programs, initiatives, and activities through the lens of the science of hope.
+As noted above, the conference draws a multi-disciplinary audience including law enforcement officers, prosecutors, system-based advocates, community-based advocates, doctors, nurses, therapists, judges, criminal defense attorneys, civil attorneys, probation/parole officers. elected officials, camping and mentoring program professionals, job training program officers, survivors of violence and abuse, faith community members, school system leaders, and many others.

-GUIDING PRINCIPLES
+FAMILY JUSTICE CENTER GUIDING PRINCIPLES